MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 It isn't recommended, but users will continue to be able to turn off revocation checks entirely.

-## Canceled evaluation error

-Power Query will return the message "Evaluation was canceled" when background analysis is disabled and the user switches between queries or closes the Query Editor while a query is in the process of refreshing.

 ## Error: Evaluation was canceled

 Power Query will return the message "Evaluation was canceled" when background analysis is disabled and the user switches between queries or closes the Query Editor while a query is in the process of refreshing.